juzraai/cordis-projects-crawler/docs/README.md

+### Dependency

+Thanks to [JitPack][jitpack], you don't need to clone and build the project to use it as a dependency.
+Follow the link, click on the green *"Get it"* button next to the latest version and follow the instructions listed there.

 ### Building the project

 1. Install the freshest [JDK][java] and [Maven][maven]
-2. Step into the project directory
+2. Clone the repository and step into the project directory
 3. Run `mvn clean install` in the terminal
-4. You can find the JAR file in `target` directory
+4. You can find the JAR file in `target` directory and also in your Maven home
 5. And from this point you can include it in your Maven project:

 ```xml